-Web Designer has two types of color:
+Web Designer Premium has two types of color:

 - LOCAL COLORS are used in only one place in the document.
 Each object has a separate color and nothing is shared.
 This is useful if you want to change the color of an object without affecting other objects.
 Local colors are the easiest method and best for simple documents that use relatively few colors.
-"Applying color" and "Editing an object's color" above describe local color handling. - THEME COLORS can be used again and again in the document.
+"Applying color" and "Editing an object's color" above describe local color handling. - THEME COLORS (OR NAMED COLORS) can be used again and again in the document.
 (As such, they are like styles in a word processor.)
 Theme colors are used in templates and assure a consistent look of your page elements like buttons or navigation bars.
 Any edits you make to a Theme color are immediately reflected on all objects and parts of the drawing that use that color.
 You can also copy Theme colors between documents.
-If there are any Theme colors already present in the design and you load or paste templates from the Designs gallery containing Theme colors with the same name, you will be asked if you want to match the actual color of the imported Theme colors to the existing ones.
-The Theme colors from the Templates are consistently named so when you import elements from different themes colors are matched perfectly.
+Theme colors appear on the Color Line.
+If there are any Theme colors already present in the design and you load or paste templates from the DESIGNS GALLERY containing Theme colors with the same name, you will be asked if you want to match the actual color of the imported Theme colors to the existing ones.
+The Theme colors in most templates are consistently named so when you import elements from different themes colors are matched perfectly.